Our Work

 Aging in [Work]place: A systematic review of employers’ perspective on workers with progressive cognitive impairment

-Gerontological Society of America Annual Meeting.
-Oct 20-23, Virtual Conference
+Canadian Association for Gerontology Annual Meeting.
+Oct 20-23, 2021, Virtual Conference

 Authors: McMurray J., Levy A., Reis, L., Kokorelias K., Boger J., Astell A.